JDot029/pixel-site/README.md

 -> To start the server, open terminal and type: ```node server.js```.
 Then the server will be opened at the port 3000

+-> Now you can open your browser at: https://localhost:3000 to use the page

 -> The port can be changed in the ```.\server.js```:

 ```